hortonworks/cloudbreak/docs/aws_cb_ui.md

 Blueprints are your declarative definition of a Hadoop cluster.
 These are the same blueprints that are [used by Ambari](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).

 You can use the 3 default blueprints pre-defined in Cloudbreak or you can create your own.
-Blueprints can be added from an URL or the whole JSON can be copied to the `Manual copy` field.
+Blueprints can be added from an URL (an example [blueprint](https://github.com/sequenceiq/ambari-rest-client/raw/1.6.0/src/main/resources/blueprints/multi-node-hdfs-yarn)) or the whole JSON can be copied to the `Manual copy` field.

 The hostgroups added in the JSON will be mapped to a set of instances when starting the cluster and the services and components defined in the hostgroup will be installed on the corresponding nodes.
 It is not necessary to define all the configuration fields in the blueprints - if a configuration is missing, Ambari will fill that with a default value.